MCFF/codeChallenge/README.md

 # About

 Hi!
+I'm Francisco 🙋‍♂️

-I'm Francisco this app is made to show some of my programming skills and theory knowledge.
+This app is made to show some of my programming skills and theory knowledge.